hum4not/gtax/README.md

 * Temp ban/mute
 * Business system
 * Casino system
-and much much more, but i cant remember it all :D have fun with it
+\nand much much more, but i cant remember it all :D\nhave fun with it